sandboxorg/geteventstore.com/_posts/2013-02-20-getting-started-part-2-implementing-the-commondomain-repository-interface.md

 }
 ```

-It’s contained in the CommonDomain.Persistence assembly which is available either through NuGet or by building <a href="https://github.com/joliver/CommonDomain" title="CommonDomain Github" target="_blank">from source</a>.
+It’s contained in the CommonDomain.Persistence assembly which is available either through NuGet or by building [from source](https://github.com/joliver/CommonDomain).
 Bear in mind that the NuGet package is ILMerged with Jon Oliver’s own Event Store - our repository contains the CommonDomain packages built to stand alone.

 ## Dependencies